RandyGaul/cute_framework/docs/coroutine/README.md

 ## Why use Coroutines?

-Why do coroutines matter?
-Is it some kind of multi-threading, or networking thing?

-The straightforward answer is: **Coroutines have nothing to do with multithreading or concurrency or networking**.
-Sure, it's possible to implement some interesting concurrent abstractions with coroutines, but that's not where the _real value lies_.
 The point of including coroutines in CF is for streamlining state machines.
 Traditional state machines have a few problems.

 1. State machines are complicated, take a long time to develop, and are bug prone.
 2. They break code flow by jumping around, like switches or if statements.
 Following along and reading the code gets difficult since relevant sections are far away from each other in the source file.